hamidahoderinwale/astro_site/src/pages/posts/aesthetics.md

 i relished in rousseau's confessions and his odd life that now i can only recall in vague remembrance (he's genevan right?)

-now i have the term "sturm und drag" etched in my memory. with layovers in germany, i'd think about how this is where these new considerations had their start.
+now i have the term "sturm und drag" etched in my memory. layovers in germany, i'd think about how this is where these new considerations had their start.

 -------